Ray Bourbon: Later life

-By the early 1950s he increasingly faced prosecution, as well as declining sales, and his shows were too risqué for a mainstream audience.
+By the early 1950s, Rae increasingly faced prosecution as well as declining sales, and his shows were too risqué for a mainstream audience.
 He issued a series of spoken word albums on his UTC ("Under The Counter") label, which were available at his performances and by mail order.
-In Los Angeles, he was arrested on a charge of "impersonating a woman", and the authorities closed down the club in which he was performing on the grounds that it was "presenting an indecent performance."
-After an arrest in New Orleans in 1956 he claimed to have undertaken a "sex change" gender reassignment operation in Mexico.
+In Los Angeles, he was arrested on a charge of "impersonating a woman" and the authorities closed down the club in which he was performing on the grounds that it was "presenting an indecent performance."
+After an arrest in New Orleans in 1956, he claimed to have undertaken a "sex change" gender reassignment operation in Mexico.
 This was probably untrue and no more than a publicity stunt; he may in fact have undergone an operation for cancer.
 However, he persistently used the claim in his material and publicity, even releasing an album titled Let Me Tell You About My Operation, and he insisted thereafter on being billed as Rae (rather than Ray) Bourbon.

 Prosecution and death

-In December 1968 he was accused of being an accomplice to murder.
+In December 1968, Rae was accused of being an accomplice to murder.
 He traveled between performances in an old car pulling a trailer containing some 70 pet dogs; after the car broke down, he entrusted their care to a kennel owner in Texas, A. D. Blount.
 However, when Bourbon failed to pay for the dogs' upkeep, Blount disposed of the dogs, most probably to an animal shelter.
 Bourbon became convinced that the dogs had simply been killed and he hired two men, Bobby Eugene Chrisco and Randall Craneto, to beat Blount up.
 Blount was shot once in the chest during the attack and died as a result.
 Bourbon was arrested 10 days later.
 He pleaded innocence, but was convicted with the two men and sentenced to a 99-year prison term.
 Bourbon died in hospital in Brownwood, Texas, while serving his prison sentence in 1971.